Back to Top

 • Cardholder

-• Implement unit P-Card procedures that follow sound business practices.
+• Implements unit PCard procedures that follow sound business practices.

-• Establish checks and balances and maximum segregation of tasks.
+• Establishes checks and balances and maximum segregation of tasks.

-• Review the procedures of Inappropriate P-Card Use and/or Processing section of P-Card policy.
+• Reviews the procedures of Inappropriate PCard Use and/or Processing section of PCard policy.

-Employees who participate in the system P-Card program assume significant fiscal and ethical responsibilities.
-To request a P-Card, the P-Card Authorization Agreement and Application Information form (Auth/Agreement form) must be completed and signed by the applicant, then submitted for approval to the Unit Head.
-The applicant must also complete the P-Card Web-based training and pass the certification quiz.
-The DCM receives the Auth/Agreement form, reviews information, verifies signatures, and emails it to UPAY Card Services.
+Employees who participate in the system PCard program assume significant fiscal and ethical responsibilities.
+To request a PCard, the PCard Authorization Agreement and Application Information form must be completed and signed by the applicant, then submitted for approval to the Unit Head.
+The applicant must also complete the PCard Web-based training and pass the certification quiz.
+The DCM receives the PCard Authorization Agreement and Application Information form, reviews information, verifies signatures, and emails it to UPAY Card Services.
 The original form is retained within the unit.
-The DCM must generate an electronic application in the P-Card software to validate the card request.
-All applicants must have a valid university mailing address, email address and phone number in Banner HR.
-The university mailing address is where the P-Card is delivered and is also the billing address used to complete eligible purchases.
-The billing cycle for the P-Card is the 25th of the month through the 24th of the following month.
-The P-Card cycle limit is replenished at the beginning of each billing cycle.
+The DCM must generate an electronic application in the PCard software to validate the card request.
+All applicants must have a valid university mailing address, email address, and phone number in Banner HR.
+The university mailing address is where the PCard is delivered and is also the billing address used to complete eligible purchases.
+The billing cycle for the PCard is the 25th of the month through the 24th of the following month.
+The PCard cycle limit is replenished at the beginning of each billing cycle.

 • Department Card Manager (DCM)